FAQ – Will You Trade Engineering For Equity?

 The Answer Is ‘Yes’ . . .
 Maybe.

-Of course, nothing is absolute, Yes or No. Certainly we have walked this path — on both sides of the line — several times, and it’s taught us a lot.
+Of course, nothing is absolute, Yes or No. Certainly we have walked this path - on both sides of the line - several times, and it has taught us a lot.
 To be Good, the proposition must serve both sides.
 Look at both of these definitions from Google, or try Merriam Webster.

 Equity Holder Value Proposition

 From the small company perspective, a trade for equity is a convenient way to get the needed engineering services without spending limited cash resources.
-Equity in a new entity is effectively “free”, but with future strings attached.
+Equity in a new entity is effectively "free", but with future strings attached.
 If the company is successful, the equity will turn into real value and everyone will make money.
-If the company fails, there is no responsibility to ever pay the engineering costs.
+If the company fails, there is no responsibility to ever pay for the engineering costs.

 Engineering Firm Value Proposition

 We know that every invention is potentially the next million dollar idea, but we also know that it takes much more than engineering to accomplish the task.
-Unfortunately, the very nature of product development requires engineering first — you can’t sell something that doesn’t yet exist.
-(OK, some do, but that’s a super dangerous position.)
-Anyway, it means the Engineering Firm must do the work in advance, then rely on others to market and sell the product(s).
-That’s not necessarily a bad thing, but it does require the Engineering Firm to make its full investment in advance.
-AND, no matter how perfect the engineering, success still depends on others (sales, marketing, business) for success.
+Unfortunately, the very nature of product development requires engineering first - because you can't sell something that does not yet exist.
+(OK, some do, but that is a super dangerous position.)

-The Synthesis Policy
+The Synthesis Policy In A Trade For Equity

 We definitely understand the desire to leverage equity for engineering, and we applaud the enthusiasm.
-Furthermore, we like to think of ourselves as champions for the underdog and we want to help.
-Even with that, we still have to eat, so we can’t work for equity all the time.
+Furthermore, we like to think of ourselves as champions for the underdog, and we want to help.
+Even with that, we still have to eat, so we can't work for equity all the time.

-To solve this dilemma, we have a policy of taking on one “effort for equity” customer at a time.
-The arrangements vary, but almost always we require some “skin in the game” with these customers.
-Engineering Services comes early in building the company, so we need to be very confident that others involved will follow through with their parts.
-In many cases, the “skin” appears as reduced rates (sometimes drastically reduced rates) for services, rather than “free”.
+To solve this dilemma, we have a policy of taking on one "effort for equity" customer at a time.
+The arrangements vary, but almost always we require some "skin in the game" with these customers.
+Engineering Services comes early in building the company, so we need to be very confident that others involved will follow through with their activities.
+In many cases, the "skin" appears as reduced rates (sometimes drastically reduced rates) for services, rather than "free".

 The process for accepting that “one” effort for equity customer is somewhat nebulous.
 It is a process of looking at opportunities, judging the value, and choosing those with compatible upside potential.
 Here are some Big Pieces that go into the decisions.